Wayves

+Wayves is a volunteer-run news website devoted to the interests of 2SLGBTQIA+ people in Atlantic Canada.

-Wayves was a Canadian print magazine, published 11 times yearly in Halifax, Nova Scotia for the lesbian, gay, bisexual and transgender communities in Atlantic Canada.
+Wayves was originally a Canadian print magazine, published 11 times yearly in Halifax, Nova Scotia for the lesbian, gay, bisexual and transgender communities in Atlantic Canada.
+The website hosts an archive of past print editions of Wayves and its precursor publication, the Gaezette.

 The magazine was published by a non-profit organization.
-It was first published in 1983 as a local community newsletter under the name Gaezette, and was in regular monthly production between 1988 and 2012.
+It was first published in 1983 as a local community newsletter under the name Gaezette.
+Wayves was in regular monthly production between 1988 and 2012.
 The magazine adopted its current name in 1995.

-Since 2012, Wayves has published articles and news online and via Facebook.
+In 2012, editor Raymond Taavel was murdered by a man with paranoid schizophrenia.

+Wayves continues as an online publication.
+Online activity slowed for a while, but the online magazine began to publish articles from a broader group of contributors after a technical update in 2023.
+The online magazine is published by a collective, with articles written and submitted by members of the public.